Wanchung Temple

 萬春宮

-Wanchung Temple was founded during the Kangxi and Yongzheng eras, and the current structure was completed in 1958.
-It is an ancient-style palace building.
-Inside the temple, the Mazu (Goddess of the Sea) is enshrined, and a plaque inscribed with "Hai Yan He Qing" from Emperor Guangxu hangs above the statue.
-One of the unique features of the temple is the coffered ceiling in the main hall, which resembles a spider web as it tapers upwards, making it an attractive highlight.
+Wanchung Temple was founded during the Kangxi and Yongzheng eras, and the current building was completed in the 47th year of the Republic of China.
+It is a classical palace-style structure.
+Inside the temple, the Mazu statue is enshrined, and there is a plaque inscribed with "Hai Yan He Qing," bestowed by Emperor Guangxu.
+The ceiling of the main hall features a unique design resembling a spider web, tapering upwards, which is an attractive highlight.

 Wanchung Temple Introduction